 Let’s Talk Alaska

-Next Let’s Talk Alaska Dialogue – Wednesday, November 8 from 6:30 to 8:30 in the Beluga Room at the Loussac
+Next Let’s Talk Alaska Dialogue – Wednesday, February 14 from 6 to 8 pm in the Moose Room at the Loussac: Saving Democracy: What can we do?

-Let’s Talk Alaska meets on the second Wednesday of each month at Loussac
+Let’s Talk Alaska typically meets on the second Wednesday of each month at Loussac.

 What is LTA?